copperwater/xNetHack/doc/xnh-changelog-10.0.md

     equal to the Longbow's enchantment.
   - These ordinary arrows will be elven arrows if you are an elf and orcish arrows if you are an orc.
+- Orion is replaced as the Ranger quest leader with Cedalion, his lieutenant and guide.

 ### Interface changes